Last updated: 2026-04-27

 - TCPA and DNC discipline on all outbound (consumer and recruitment).

-Nearshore licensed Medicare rates for brokers and FMOs in 2026 sit at $14-22 per hour fully loaded.
-Bilingual seats sit at $16-24/hr.
-Non-licensed seats for qualifier work and FMO agent recruitment outreach run $12-16/hr.
-Onshore licensed Medicare staff for brokers run $35-50/hr during AEP because of seasonal labor demand.
+Nearshore Medicare fronter rates for brokers and FMOs in 2026 sit at $12-18 per hour fully loaded.
+Bilingual fronter seats sit at the upper end.
+Non-licensed fronter seats for SEP intake and FMO agent recruitment outreach run $12-18/hr.
+Licensed Medicare enrollment work stays with the broker's in-house team and is not in CFG's scope.

 |---|---|---|---|

-Pricing is fully loaded and includes wages, employer taxes, supervision, AHIP and state license maintenance, multi-carrier certification administration, recording storage, QA, and CMS MCMG scripting tooling.
+Pricing is fully loaded and includes wages, employer taxes, supervision, recording storage, QA, CMS MCMG scripting tooling, and TPMO disclaimer compliance on the fronter side.
 Run your own scenarios in our cost calculator.
 For the full AEP planning view, see Medicare AEP outsourcing 2026 and the Medicare call center outsourcing guide.

-- July: Contract and scope.
-Define carrier footprint, AEP headcount, FMO recruitment scope, state coverage, expected call mix.
-Begin recruiting agents.
+- August: Contract and scope.
+Define carrier footprint, AEP fronter headcount, FMO recruitment scope, state coverage, expected call mix, warm-transfer routing into the broker's licensed-agent stack.
+Begin recruiting fronter agents.

 - October 1 to 14: Final calibration.
-Mock calls, secret shopper drills, supervisor pairing.
+Mock calls, secret shopper drills, supervisor pairing, warm-transfer dry runs.

 - October 15: AEP go-live.
-Full headcount active day one.
-Daily KPI reporting to broker or FMO leadership.
+Full fronter headcount active day one.
+Daily KPI reporting including warm-transfers-to-enrollment conversion rates.

 - Dec 8 to Dec 31: Wind-down.
-Application clean-up, post-AEP retention.
+Confirmation calls, post-AEP retention.
 FMO recruitment continues year-round.

 FMO recruitment runs on its own clock.
 Most FMO recruitment activity peaks May through August, when agents decide which FMO to sign with for the upcoming AEP.
-Recruitment teams can stand up faster than consumer Medicare teams because no state licensing or carrier certification is required for non-licensed recruiters.
+Recruitment teams can stand up faster than consumer Medicare fronter teams because no Medicare-specific compliance scripting is required for B2B recruitment outreach.
 Typical ramp is 2-3 weeks.

 Related Reading